sdiggs/2025-04-21-carpentries-sords/index.md

 {% endcomment %}

 <p>
+This workshop is a collaboration between the <a href="https://datascience.nih.gov/data-ecosystem/generalist-repository-ecosystem-initiative">Generalist Repository Ecosystem Initiative (GREI)</a> and The Carpentries, as part of a shared effort to explore how training can better reflect the role and value of generalist repositories in the research lifecycle.
+Through this partnership, we aim to identify opportunities for integrating generalist repositories into data skills curricula and supporting sustainable, community-driven training that aligns with open science practices.
 <strong><a href="https://carpentries.org">The Carpentries</a></strong> project comprises the <a
 href="{{site.swc_site}}">Software Carpentry</a>, <a href="{{site.dc_site}}">Data Carpentry</a>, and
 <a href="{{site.lc_site}}">Library Carpentry</a> communities of Instructors, Trainers, Maintainers,